expygmalion/expygmalion/README.md

-Hi there, I'm expygmalion, a citizen of the universe, and beyond.
+Hi there, I'm expygmalion, a citizen of the universe, and perhaps beyond.